mikegagnon/zbg-doc/doc/main.md

 When the Doorman receives a request from a requester, the Doorman passes it to the Bouncer.

-If the Bouncer hands it back, then the Doorman turns the tables on the requester.
+If the Bouncer [hands it back](##spec-handback), then the Doorman turns the tables on the requester.
 Specifically, the Doorman invents some work for the requester to do.
 The Doorman passes the request back to the requester, and asks the requester to do the work the Doorman just invented.

 For example: *If a rep wants to show Nancy an ad, but Nancy is busy, the Doorman might ask the rep to write a one-page essay explaining why the ad is relevant to Nancy in particular.*

-These requests are designed to delay the requester while at the same time having the requester do useful work for the worker.
+These requests are designed to delay the requester while at the same time possibly having the requester do useful work for the worker.

 The Doorman will refuse to pass the original request until the requester completes the work request.